GetOcean/ocean-public-docs/setup-usb-linux.md

 ---
 layout: page
-title: Setup your Ocean over USB
+title: Setup your Ocean over USB on Linux
 group: navigation
-tagline:
 ---
 This aim of this guide is to help you set up a new Ocean in less than five minutes.
 After working through this guide, your Ocean will be connected to your WiFi network, and you should be able to access it via `ssh`.

-## Prerequisites on Mac OSX

-You need to install a terminal program, capable of communicating with a USB modem.
-On Mac OSX, you can install the screen program using [Home Brew](https://brew.sh/):

-    brew install screen

-Once your've installed screen, ensure that it installed correctly:

-    $ which screen
-    /usr/bin/screen

 ## Prerequisites for Linux